gohugoio/hugo/strategy.md

 The SSG developer has

-* limited proficiency in Git and DVCS
+* basic proficiency in Git and DVCS
 * no to little proficiency in Golang
 * working proficiency in front-end development---HTML, CSS, JS---but not necessarily front-end build tools
-* familiarity with at least one double-curly templating language (e.g., liquid, Twig, Swig, or Django)
+* basic familiarity with at least one double-curly templating language (e.g., liquid, Twig, Swig, or Django)
-* proficiency in the English language
+* proficiency in the English language for the current version of the documentation
     * proficiency in other languages (for future multilingual versions)

 ### End User: Themes (i.e. blogger/author/hobbyist)